How to Stop Surface Clutter

 Yes, it really is that simple.

-You can set up “shortcuts” to help keep those piles from taking over your home.
-Shortcuts in the form of bins and baskets.
+To help, you can set up “shortcuts” to keep those piles from taking over your home—shortcuts in the form of bins and baskets.

 A few ways to use baskets to help with surface clutter are:

-If you have a source of surface clutter, you can help to control it with a basket.
+If you have a source of surface clutter, you can help control it with a basket.

-D/M PRO TIP: Be sure to not ignore these baskets.
-As you see one getting full, take some time to remove items putting them all the way away.
-The more you do this, the less you will need these baskets and after time you can remove or downsize the ones you are using in a hotspot space.
+D/M PRO TIP: Be sure not to ignore these baskets.
+As you see one getting full, take some time to remove items, putting them all the way away.
+The more you do this, the less you will need these baskets, and over time, you can remove or downsize the ones you are using in a hotspot space.

 More Easy Basket Organizing Resources: